Reviewing the Wireframes and UI

 Who Should Comment

-To keep the comments focused and consistent, only one person should be commenting on the client side.
+To keep the comments focused and consistent, only one person should be commenting on the client-side.
 More than one commenter usually ends up in confused and sometimes contradictory comments.
-It also opens up the door to client-side debates which should be internal to the client’s team and not done on Invision.
+It also opens up the door to client-side debates which should be internal to the client’s team and not done on Figma.

 Having more than one commenter on the client team always creates bottlenecks and slows down the iteration process (in addition to frustrating the designers, and we don’t want that).